-Refer to CBSE Class 8 Social Science The Indian Constitution MCQs provided below.
-CBSE Class 8 Social Science MCQs with answers available in Pdf for free download.
-The MCQ Questions for Class 8 Social Science with answers have been prepared as per the latest syllabus, CBSE books and examination pattern suggested in Class 8 by CBSE, NCERT and KVS.
-Multiple Choice Questions for Chapter 1 The Indian Constitution are an important part of exams for Class 8 Social Science and if practiced properly can help you to get higher marks.
+Refer to CBSE Class 8 Social Science The Indian Constitution MCQs provided below available for download in Pdf.
+The MCQ Questions for Class 8 Social Science with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
+Multiple Choice Questions for Chapter 1 The Indian Constitution are an important part of exams for Class 8 Social Science and if practiced properly can help you to improve your understanding and get higher marks.
 Refer to more Chapter-wise MCQs for CBSE Class 8 Social Science and also download more latest study material for all subjects

 MCQ for Class 8 Social Science Chapter 1 The Indian Constitution